 - 1. Ensure the timely and accurate entry of child record data, including but not limited to regular progress notes for each service rendered. - 2.
 Shall collect and enter data into BIBS within 14 calendar days of the date of service. - 3.
+Shall upload in BIBS or submit to district program requested eligibility evaluations and assessments within 10 calendar days of completion of service. - 4.
 Comply with all EI timelines; review all and respond when necessary to message board notifications and emails.